6 Working with memory and knowledge RAG for agents

 - Vector databases and similarity search

-- Building practical knowledge RAG agents
+- Building practical knowledge of RAG agents

 - Adding memory to agents with MCP